BuildOnViction/docs/docs/masternode/tomox-sdk.md

 cp config/config.yaml.example config/config.yaml
 ```

-We have some parameter needs to be change.
+We have some parameter that needs to be changed.

 * `exchange_address` : Your DEX coinbase (the address you used to register a DEX on TomoRelayer)
 * `contract_address` : TomoRelayer smart contract address (Testnet: `0xe7c16037992bEcAFaeeE779Dacaf8991637953F3`)

-After customized your own config, you can build SDK backend
+After customizing your config, you can build SDK backend

 ```bash
 cd tomox-sdk